Shpinkso/paulblay-hugo/content/blog/beyond_memory_tests.md

 > "Hi Paul, just some feedback from the interview - the team didn't think your answer to the family advice question was what they were looking for.
 They think maybe you haven't been close enough to your family compared to other candidates."

-... the analagy is getting a bit stretched. :smiley:
+... the analogy is getting a bit stretched. :smiley:

 Candidates could, of course, prep for a selection of potential likely questions.
 Here are [more than 60](https://www.themuse.com/advice/interview-questions-and-answers) common questions that don't even touch on your specialism, I'd argue you could find a factor of 10 more for specialism related questions, which is an unrealistic amount of prep - even assuming we could remember enough details of examples from years ago while prepping.

 I've talked mostly about losing out in the interview process so far, but I've also experienced interviews where I was lucky enough to have recently worked very closely with the topics and questions posed, so got the job.
-I was aware at the time that if the questions had focussed on some other technical aspect that I hadn't worked so closely on and so recently, that I would have had a much harder time recalling the information.
+I was aware at the time that if the questions had focussed on some other technical aspect that I hadn't worked so closely on so recently, that I would have had a much harder time recalling the information confidently.

 So let's see if we can tackle this...